We hope you enjoy the beauty + peace of our four incredible locations.

 -

-We may have ice-baths at certain times of the year, but we always offer a cold plunge option.
+We have a cold water option at all of our locations but no ice bath.
+We may be able to facilitate this with some prior notice.
 Please note that the ice bath and cold plunge is not a guided experience and is used at your own risk.

 If you are unsure, please take an ice bath for short periods and build up to longer ice baths slowly.If you would like to be sure of an ice bath or cold plunge please get in touch beforehand.